JohnLindahlTech/pass-bokning/README.md

 # Pass bokning
-This is a helper script to be able to book a time for Uppsala/Stockholm/Västra Götaland passport time.
+This is a helper script to be able to book a time for ordering a passport in Sweden.
+This script does not currently support ordering National ID.

 ## Requirements
 Nodejs v17